algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 ### 2.3.1 - Naming Conventions

-Naming conventions are important to keep a clear navigation through the directories, our project will follow the following naming conventions:
+Naming conventions[^16] are important to keep a clear navigation through the directories, our project will follow the following naming conventions:

 #### 2.3.1.1 Folders